 In a total College entry of about 100 undergraduates, 8 are offered places in a typical year to read History and related joint schools.

-Candidates are required to submit one piece of written work for History on an historical topic, and one piece of work for English.
-The deadline to submit written work is 10 November 2022.
+All candidates are required to send in an essay on an historical topic, written in their own time as part of their normal school or college work.
+The deadline to submit written work is 10 November 2023.
 Further information on the written work requirements can be viewed here.

 Candidates will usually be given at least two interviews, one with the College’s History tutor or tutors, and one with the English tutor or tutors.
 In the English interview, the candidate may be asked to discuss a piece of prose or verse, provided before or at the interview.